 Responsible offshore wind energy can play a role in reducing climate change.
 At the same time, a healthy ocean is a far more valuable ecosystem that combats climate change, sustains life, and supports clean ocean economies.
-Clean Ocean Action (COA) supports responsible and reasonable offshore wind (OSW) energy development; this includes during the phases of pre-construction, construction, operation, management, and decommissioning, as well as for the associated onshore infrastructure.
-Notably, many marine scientists agree that little is known about the harm from this industrialization of the ocean, especially at the scale, scope, magnitude, and speed of development currently proposed.
+Clean Ocean Action (COA) supports responsible and reasonable offshore wind (OSW) energy development; this includes operation, management, and decommissioning, as well as the associated onshore infrastructure.
+Notably, many marine scientists agree that little is known about the harm from this industrialization of the ocean, especially at the magnitude, scale, and speed of development currently proposed.
 This fast-tracked scope and scale of offshore wind energy development off the NY/NJ coast is not reasonable or responsible because of all the unknowns.